-In my mountain town, in this winter, we weathered wind chills of 29 to 40 degrees below zero and snowstorms that left many of us homebound for days.
+In my mountain town, in the winter of 2017-2018, snowstorms, blizzards, wind chills of 29 to 40 degrees below zero, more snow and then ice storms left many of us home for days at a time.
 I believe the warming atmosphere and warming oceans that are melting Artic glaciers and Antarctic ice sheets are playing havoc with the jet stream that drops down from the Arctic, contributing to the freaky weather that we all experience.

 Connected to our outdated and destructive reliance on fossil fuels are the poisons we keep pumping into our air, land, water, food and medicines.
 Childhood cancer is rare and while the survival rate is increasing, the incidence of childhood cancer is also rising.
 The 2017 hurricanes released cancer-causing pollutants from oil refineries and chemical plants in Texas and dispatched millions of gallons of untreated sewage into Florida ‘s flooded streets and homes.
 Doctors in these states are still alert to related respiratory and skins infections and increases in mosquito-borne diseases.

 How does this affect us in upstate New York?
-In many ways, we are safe from the worse consequences of changing weather patterns and many forms of pollution.
+In many ways, we are safe from the worse consequences of changing weather patterns and many forms of pollution since we live in or near a 6 million acre park and forest reserve with federal protections.
 We are mostly safe yet not entirely off the hook:

-- Many of our 3,000 lakes and ponds in the Adirondack Mountains, despite protections afforded to our 6 million acre park and forest reserve, were damaged in the 1980s by acid rain that killed off many fish species.
-Our waters have recovered – though not totally – and we are still vulnerable to the chemicals released by burning fossil fuels to generate electricity – even when those electric plants are not in New York.
+- Many of our 3,000 lakes and ponds in the Adirondack Mountains were exposed in the 1980s to acid rain that killed off many fish species.
+Our waters have mostly recovered though we are still vulnerable to the chemicals released by burning fossil fuels to generate electricity – even when those electric plants are not in New York.

 - A cluster of cancers in South Glens Falls in one of the five worst clusters in our state.

-- To our south, contamination of drinking water is a health and financial crisis in the small town of Hoosick Falls and the small city of Newburgh.
+- To our south, contamination of drinking water is a health and financial crisis in Hoosick Falls and Newburgh.